The Human Truth Foundation

 Health:

 Cambodia has some poor policies and cultural issues which cause some public health problems.
-Cambodia does better than average when it comes to its food aid and health contributions and WHO compliance32.
-But that's it.
-Cambodia has problems.
-It does worse than average in its smoking rate33 (still low for Asia), its fertility rate14, its alcohol consumption rate34, its adolescent birth rate26, its average life expectancy11 and in its immunizations take-up35.
-The prevalence of overweight adults has increased by 14% during the last 40 years.
+Cambodia does better than average in terms of its food aid and health contributions and WHO compliance30 and in its fertility rate13.
+But unfortunately Cambodia gets most other things wrong.
+It does worse than average in its smoking rate31 (still low for Asia), its alcohol consumption rate32, its adolescent birth rate24, its average life expectancy11 and in its immunizations take-up33.
+The number of overweight adults has increased by 14% during the last 40 years.
+Life expectancy in Cambodia improved by +15.3yrs in the 30 years from 1990, almost double the global average of +7.9yrs.

 Years11